gifford-lab/kmm-launcher/README.md

 experiment_name_2,bam_1 [...]
 ```

 The launcher parses from top to bottom, setting each variable_name to value.
-Whenever it encounters a line without a `#` character, it will launch a KMM-job, assuming that the first entry is the experiment name and any following it are bams.
+Whenever it encounters a line without a `#` character, it will launch a SCM-job, assuming that the first entry is the experiment name and any following it are bams.

 Later variable assignment lines starting with `#` will override earlier ones.
 In the example above, `nrf_wt` launches with a `quality` parameter of 0, but `dnase_1` is launched with `quality` of 20 due to the later override line.